-Due to the on-going requirement of capital to fund the Company's growth in 2015 and 2016 in both divisions, the Company will continue to investigate equity financing options in order to achieve its strategic initiatives and unlock shareholder value.
+Due to the on-going requirement of capital to fund the Company's growth in 2016 in both divisions, the Company will investigate equity financing options in order to achieve its strategic initiatives and unlock shareholder value, as required.

-One of the Company's primary focuses for 2015 has been and will be to increase common share liquidity, thus allowing shareholders the opportunity to participate in the Company's growth on their specific investing terms.
+One of the Company's primary focuses for 2015 was to increase common share liquidity, thus allowing shareholders the opportunity to participate in the Company's growth on their specific investing terms.

-The Company feels that these initiatives will dramatically increase shareholder value as the Company achieves its strategic objectives in 2015 and 2016.
+The Company feels that these initiatives will dramatically increase shareholder value as the Company achieves its strategic objectives in 4Q2015 and 2016.

-May 29, 2015
+August 28, 2015